ipetez/smartstorage/README.md

 });
 ```

-#### `StorageManager.setProperty(key, property, value, expiry)`
+#### `SmartStorage.setProperty(key, property, value, expiry)`

 Updates an existing localStorage Key if it exists by updating the property value provided and also updating the expiry.
-If the key does not exists then it creates a new `window.localStorage` key using the `storageManager.set()` method in our constructor.
+If the key does not exists then it creates a new `window.localStorage` key using the `SmartStorage.set()` method in our constructor.

 ```js
 var car = {